tkw1536/ggman/README.md

 - Maintain and expand a local directory structure of multiple repositories
 - Run actions (such as `git clone`, `git pull`) on groups of repositories

+ggman is not limited to using specific providers such as GitHub or GitLab.
+In particular all core functionality works either offline, or is only based only on "git" itself.

 ## Setting up and using 'ggman'